Daniel-Abrecht/wys-alsa/README.md

 # Wys
-A daemon to bring up and take down PulseAudio loopbacks for phone call audio.
+Fork of wys (https://source.puri.sm/Librem5/wys), brings up and take down loopbacks for phone call audio.
+But this fork uses alsaloop to do so.

 Wys was written to manage call audio in the Librem 5 phone with a Gemalto PLS8.
 It may be useful for other systems.